MLeidel/tkGUI/README.md

 almost flawlessly (without alteration) across different OS.

 ttkbootstrap has more modern-familiar features than the other modules here.
-I find the ttkbootstrap works best on Linux/macOS system.
 The ttkthemes module is older, and has _some_ very attractive themes.
-For instance, the "vista" ttktheme is extremely close to the default Windows 10/11 light theme.
+Although not particularly attractive, the "vista" ttktheme is extremely similar to the Windows 10/11 light theme.

-Clone this repository and take a look at these demos.
-Maybe you'll decide to use one or more.
-Perhaps you'll decide to try GTK or QT instead.
+To try these demos you'll need to have tkinter installed with Python3.x.
+The 'requirements.txt' file has the other libraries you'll need.

 Note: my demo program is only for displaying widgets, and switching between themes.